Klingebeil/PDFExtractor/README.md

 ## Features

-- Extracts highlights and notes from PDF files.
+- Extracts highlights and notes from PDF files
-- Summarizes highlighted text using OpenAI's GPT-4 model.
+- Summarizes highlighted text using OpenAI's GPT-4 model
+- Supports custom starting page numbers for PDFs that are part of larger documents
-- Outputs the annotations and summaries in a Markdown file into the directory of the PDF.
+- Outputs the annotations and summaries in a Markdown file into the directory of the PDF

 ## Requirements